Anna Geary: Sporting career

-In 2019 Geary married her long-time partner, Dublin man Kevin Sexton, in a ceremony at Castlemartyr, County Cork.

 Television career

 In 2015, she joined the coaching panel of the RTÉ One reality competition series, Ireland's Fittest Family.
 In her first year on the series she made it to the final with her family, the Daverns, ultimately finishing in third place.

-She returned to the show in 2016, winning this time with the Cummins family from Co.
-Tipperary.
-It was confirmed in May 2017 that Anna would return to the series for a third consecutive year alongside Davy Fitzgerald, returning coach Derval O'Rourke and new coach, Donncha O'Callaghan.
+She returned to the show in 2016, winning this time with the Cummins family from County Tipperary.
+It was confirmed in May 2017 that Geary would return to the series for a third consecutive year alongside Davy Fitzgerald, returning coach Derval O'Rourke and new coach, Donncha O'Callaghan.

 In 2016, she hosted a weekly sport segment on TV3's The Seven O'Clock Show with Martin King and Lucy Kennedy.

 She was also a contributor on Marty Morrissey's weekly RTÉ Radio 1 show, The Marty Squad.